MicroMEC/documentation/installation/umec_installation.md

 ## Virtual Deployment Guide

 Booting the image with a virtual machine is not supported.
 However, a virtual machine image (Vagrant file) is under construction.

+## Validation

-## Verifying the Setup as defined the Akraino validation feature project plus any additional testing specific to the blue print
+The setup must be validated as defined by the Akraino validation feature project plus any additional testing specific to the blue print.

 It should be possible to connect to the system with normal kubernetes commands.
 See k3s documentation.

-## Uninstall Guide
+## Uninstallation Guide

-Reboot :-)
+The uMEC nodes do not store any data.
+All data is kept on the netboot server, or on the server that hosts the root filesystem (iscsi target).
+Decommissioning the netboot server means a uMEC cluster can no longer start.